alaTest Sites

-alaTest has collected and analyzed 1486 reviews of Motorola XOOM.
+alaTest has collected and analyzed 1484 reviews of Motorola XOOM.
 The average rating for this product is 4.2/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
-People are impressed by the battery and price.
+Reviewers are impressed by the battery and price.
 The screen and performance are also appreciated.
-The apps and portability get negative comments, and reviews are divided on the reliability.
+Opinions are divided on the reliability.
+There are some negative views about the apps and portability.

 usability, performance, screen, price, battery